kubeflow/manifests/README.md

 kustomize build common/oauth2-proxy/overlays/m2m-dex-only/ | kubectl apply -f -
 kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=oauth2-proxy' --timeout=180s -n oauth2-proxy

-# Option 2: works on Kind/K3D clusters, and allows K8s service account tokens to be used
+# Option 2: works on Kind/K3D and other clusters with the proper configuration, and allows K8s service account tokens to be used
 #           from outside the cluster via the Istio ingress-gateway.
+For example for automation with github actions.
 #
 #kustomize build common/oauth2-proxy/overlays/m2m-dex-and-kind/ | kubectl apply -f -
 #kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=oauth2-proxy' --timeout=180s -n oauth2-proxy
 #kubectl wait --for=condition=ready pod -l 'app.kubernetes.io/name=cluster-jwks-proxy' --timeout=180s -n istio-system
 ```

-It supports user sessions as well as proper token-based machine to machine authentication.
+If you want to use OAuth2 Proxy without Dex and conenct it directly to your own IDP, you can refer to this [document](common/oauth2-proxy/README.md#change-default-authentication-from-dex--oauth2-proxy-to-oauth2-proxy-only).
+But you can also keep Dex and extend it with connectors to your own IDP.
+TODO: rough guidance on how to connect Dex to a generic IDP with OIDC.

 #### Dex

-Dex is an OpenID Connect Identity (OIDC) with multiple authentication backends.
+Dex is an OpenID Connect (OIDC) identity provider with multiple authentication backends.
 In this default installation, it includes a static user with email `user@example.com`.
 By default, the user's password is `12341234`.
 For any production Kubeflow deployment, you should change the default password by following [the relevant section](#change-default-user-password).

 Install Dex: